 Just because I did not want to pursue my unconscious habits of the past like going to movies, picking up women in bars, engaging in meaningless political conversations, gossips, or pseudo-spiritual talks over drinks, I became uninteresting to them.

 The thing is that once you’re awake, it is difficult to go back to sleep.
 This awakening is different.
 You cannot unsee something once you see it.
 Similarly, once you realize the truth, it’s not possible to unrealize it.
+It is the end of spiritual seeking.

 Therefore when it happens, it is likely that you’re going to lose some of your friendships, relationships, and associations.
 However, this should not deviate you from your spiritual path.